 Each director of the Company who is not an officer or employee of the Company receives compensation for his services.
-Based on recommendation from the Compensation Committee, the Board approved a revision to the fee structure as of April 23, 2019.
+Based on recommendations from the Compensation Committee, the Board approved a revision to the fee structure effective as of April 20, 2021.
 The following represents the fee structures applicable for the periods indicated: